 les rois de versailles

-PRE-ORDER YOUR CD NOW !
-DELIVERED WORLDWIDE - OCTOBER 2014 !
+Order now directly from our website and get your CD signed by the artist !
 Germain Pinel & Robert De Visée.
-[Release date : December 2014]
+[Release date : December 1st 2014]

 COMPOSER: Germain Pinel (c.
 1600 - 1664), Robert De Visée (c.
 1650-1665 - after 1732)